mmistakes/so-simple-theme/events/stancon2018/index.md

 * Computing steady states with Stan's nonlinear algebraic solver.
 Charles C. Margossian (Metrum, Columbia U) 1:30-1:50pm
 * Flexible modeling of Alzheimer's disease progression with I-Splines.
 Arya A. Pourzanjani, Benjamin B. Bales, Linda R. Petzold, Michael Harrington (UC Santa Barbara) 1:50-2:10pm
+* Intrinsic Auto-Regressive (ICAR) Models for Spatial Data, Mitzi Morris (Columbia U) 2:10-2:30pm

-### Modeling/Data Session + Classes 2:10-4:10pm
+### Modeling/Data Session + Classes 2:30-4:10pm

 * Open session for consultations on modeling and data problems with Stan developers and modelers.
-2:10-4:10pm
+2:30-4:10pm
-* Session 3 of Intro to Stan 2:10-4:10pm
+* Session 3 of Intro to Stan 2:30-4:10pm
+* 2:30-3:30pm Have I converged successfully?
+How to verify fit and diagnose fit problems, Bob Carpenter
 * What is new to Stan 3:30-4:10pm
-* How to develop for Stan C++ 2:10-3:10

-### Invited Talk: Manuel Rivas (Stanford U) 4:00-4:50pm
+### Invited Talk: Hunting the Dangerous, Elusive and Shy Delta Function in the Multi-Dimensional Posterior Jungle: Manuel Rivas (Stanford U) 4:00-4:50pm

 ### Reception 5:00-6:30pm